Jeopardy! Host Alex Trebek Dead at 80 - E! Online

 "I'm gonna fight this," he said stoically.
 "I'm gonna keep working, and with the love and support of my family and friends and with the help of your prayers also."

-At the time, the star vowed to continue hosting the show for as long as he could.
+At the time, the star vowed to continue hosting the game show for as long as he could.
 He joked, "Truth told, I have to.
 Because under the terms of my contract I have to host Jeopardy! three more years!"

-He said, "So help me, keep the faith and we'll win.
+He added, "So help me, keep the faith and we'll win.
 We'll get it done.
 Thank you."

-The following August, he said he had completed treatment.
-But the following month, he revealed that his health had taken a turn.
+The following August, he said he had completed chemotherapy for his cancer.
+But the following month, he revealed that his health had taken a turn for the worse.

 "I was doing so well and my numbers went down to the equivalent of a normal human being who does not have pancreatic cancer, so we were all very optimistic," he said on Good Morning America.
 "I lost about 12 pounds in a week and my numbers went sky high, much higher than they were when I was first diagnosed.
 So the doctors have decided that I have to undergo chemo again and that's what I'm doing."